ory/elements/packages/elements-react/api-report/elements-react-theme.api.md

 import { UiText } from '@ory/client-fetch';
 import { VerificationFlow } from '@ory/client-fetch';

-// Warning: (ae-forgotten-export) The symbol "OryCardProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "OryCardRootProps" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export function DefaultCard({ children }: OryCardProps): react_jsx_runtime.JSX.Element;
+export function DefaultCard({ children }: OryCardRootProps): react_jsx_runtime.JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "OryCardContentProps" needs to be exported by the entry point index.d.ts
 //